 Research has shown that a plant-based diet can be good for your wellbeing in more ways than one, but without proper planning, you could miss out on key vitamins and nutrients.3

 So, get the low-down on going vegan with our guide, and you can make the switch without missing out.

 First things first, there’s often a bit of confusion between vegans and vegetarians.

 As a rule, vegetarians do not eat meat or fish but they do eat animal products such as eggs and dairy.
 They typically aren’t fussy about using goods, like cosmetics, which contain animal products.

-By its true definition, veganism is a lifestyle that cuts out all products and services (where possible) that harm, exploit or use animals.3
+By its true definition, veganism is a lifestyle that cuts out all products and services (where possible) that harm, exploit or use animals.4

 This doesn’t just mean eating a plant-based diet, but quitting clothes, make-up, and personal products like shower gel that are tested on animals or contain anything that comes from animals.

-Fortunately, there are plenty of ways to tackle any of the negativity that might be associated with your choice to be vegan and it can always create the opportunity to educate others about the practice.
+Fortunately, there are plenty of ways to respond to any of the negativity that might be associated being vegan and it can always create the opportunity to educate others about the practice.

 There are several reasons why people become vegan, including their health, the environment, and animal ethics.

 People typically become vegan for either ethical or health reasons (or of course, both).